heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 2. [Install and configure the virtual machine](#install-and-configure-the-virtual-machine)
 3. [Obtain a domain name](#obtain-a-domain-name)
 4. [Run the secure Traefik and whoami examples](#run-the-secure-traefik-and-whoami-examples)
+5. Develop the web application

 Steps 1, 3 can be done in parallel before steps 2 and 4.
+Step 5 can be started right away.

 ### Obtain a virtual machine